saule1508/saule1508.github.io/_posts/2019-02-14-build-rpm-with-docker.md

 ```

-The Dockerfile contains something like this.
+The Dockerfile contains something similar to the one below.
 Since jenkins has done the checkout of the repository, everything needed is in the docker build context (i.e. my sources are readily available to be added in the image, see the COPY instructions)

 ```bash
 FROM centos:centos7